campusrover/sumobots/README.md

 ## About
 This project is an attempt to apply concepts from within the field of coevolution to evolve complex robot behavior in the context of a "sumo" fighting ring.
 Specifically, this project uses the NeuroEvolution of Augmenting Topologies (NEAT) algorithm to evolve the structure of neural networks used to control our sumobots.
+Click [here](https://youtu.be/DfJWQu9lygw) to watch a short video about our project.

 ## Dependencies
 - Python 2.7